-We have recognised 25 of the best and most influential wedding bloggers in the UK to suit every style and taste.
-So, in no particular order we give you the very best UK wedding blogs & bloggers.
+We have recognised 15 of the best and most influential wedding blogs in the UK to suit every style and taste.
+So, in no particular order, we give you the very best UK wedding blogs and bloggers.

 Georgia Tolley – Before the Big Day

-Georgia is a journalist and self confessed “mild wedding obsessive”.
-Her incredible blog has been recognised with a number of huge accolades and led appearances on the BBC Newshour programme and at numerous wedding fairs.
+Georgia is a journalist and self-confessed ‘mild wedding obsessive’.
+Her incredible blog has been recognised with a number of huge accolades and has led to appearances on the BBC Newshour programme and at numerous wedding fairs.